At DK we pride ourselves in extending our work beyond that of a publisher, considering the ethical and environmental impact we have in society.

 Read more about our charitable efforts here.

-We will source 100% of our paper from credibly certified sources by 2020.
+We will source 100% of our paper from credibly certified sources by the end of 2020.

 FSC is the only wood certification scheme endorsed by WWF, Greenpeace and the Woodland Trust.
 Certified forests must meet a range of best-in-class standards, ensuring harvested trees are replanted or allowed to regenerate naturally.
 FSC also safeguards forest biodiversity and local communities.